TLouf/discrete_maths/6-graphs.typ

 These measures, degree and strength, are very local in nature, and thus may not represent the importance of a vertex in the context of the whole graph.

+=== Eigenvector centrality

+A first way to provide more global information to quantify a vertex' importance is to consider that a vertex should be considered more important not only the more neighbours it has, but also the more important these neighbours are.
+That is how we define the eigenvector centrality $x(u)$ of a vertex $u$ in an undirected graph: it's proportional to the sum of the centralities of its neighbours:
+$
+  x(u) = c^(-1) sum_(v in cal(N) (u)) x(v),
+$
+where $c in RR^+$ is a constant.
+Rewriting this equality for every vertex, and involving the adjacency matrix $A$ of the graph, we get
+$
+  x = c^(-1) A x <=> A x = c x,
+$
+where $x$ is a vector of centrality scores, which is an eigenvector of $A$ associated to the eigenvalue $c$!
+And from the Perron-Frobenius theorem from linear algebra, we know that since $A$ has non-negative values, if we want our centralities to all be non-negative, $c$ must be the largest eigenvalue.

+#definition(title: [Eigenvector centrality])[
+  Given a simple undirected graph represented by an adjacency matrix $A$, the eigenvector centrality of vertex $i$ is the $i^"th"$ element of one of $A$'s leading eigenvectors.
+]

+#remark[
+  - The point of centralities is to compare vertices, so the same eigenvector should be considered for all nodes!
+  - To generalise to directed networks, some small tweaks are needed: see Sections 7.1.2-3 in Newman.
+]

 === Betweenness centrality

 We can use shortest paths to characterise vertices, in particular as a way to quantify their centrality in the graph.